Xiphereal/FlowTaskManagement/README.md

 # Docs
 The UML usage style in this project is _sketching_, as described by Marting Fowler e.g. _UML Distilled, Martin Fowler (2009)_.
 This basically means that it is used as a quick sketch to clarify ideas in broad strokes, and is neither intended to be kept up to date nor describe the project fully.

+# Testing

+## Naming conventions

+- `Test API`: any test code that serves the purpose of making tests easier, more readable or maintainable in general by encapsulating knowledge or boilerplate code.
+  - It may well be synonym of `test helpers`, `test utils`, etc.